 The charges reflect the nature and scale of consented activities.
 In general, those activities having greater actual or potential effects on the environment require greater supervision and monitoring from the council.
 In setting these charges, the council has duly considered that their purpose is to recover the reasonable costs in relation to the council's administration, monitoring and supervision of resource consents and for undertaking its functions under Section 35 of the Resource Management Act.
-The estimated full costs of the council's supervision role and planned monitoring of consents will be recovered.

 - 2. In respect of the council's administration role, a standard minimum annual charge will apply to cover some of the costs of operating and maintaining its consents-related information systems. - 3.
 Where appropriate, a proportion of the costs of monitoring the state of the environment (Section 35(2)(a)) is incorporated in the charge to the consent holder.
 In such cases, the council has had particular regard to Section 36AAA(3)(c), that is, the extent that the monitoring relates to the likely effects of the consent holder's activities or the extent that the likely benefit to consent holders exceeds the likely benefit of the monitoring to the community.
 The costs to the council associated with this activity may be shared between consent holders and the community.
 This recognises that there is value and benefit to the community of work the council undertakes with respect to monitoring the state of the environment.
 In the council's judgement this is a fair and equitable division.

-To date, a state of the environment charge has been incorporated into the annual charges applying to consents for water takes, known as the (water take) resource user charge (refer to Section 2.2.8.5).

-- 4. In relation to swing/pile moorings within the Marine 4 Management (MM4) Areas which meet the permitted activity criteria, the costs of providing council services will be recovered as outlined in Sections 2.4.2 and 3.5.6. - 5.
+To date, a state of the environment charge has been incorporated into the annual charges applying to consents for water takes, known as the (water take) resource user charge (refer to Section 2.2.7.2). - 4.
+In relation to swing/pile moorings within the Marine 4 Management (MM4) Areas which meet the permitted activity criteria, the costs of providing council services will be recovered as outlined in Sections 2.4.2 and 3.5.5. - 5.
 In relation to swing/pile moorings outside the MM4 Areas without consent (non-consented), costs will be recovered through the Navigation and Safety Bylaw until consent is gained. - 6.
-The charges for consents for minor to moderate activities are often based on scales (refer to Section 2.2.8.4).
+The charges for consents for minor to moderate activities are often based on scales (refer to Section 2.2.7.4 and 3.5).
 The general method for charging for large-scale activities is to apply the formulae in Section 2.2.8.6.